MostafaviMeraat/showHidePassword/README.md

 # showHidePassword
-toggle password on and off
+toggle password on and off by clicing the eye icon